appium/appium-flutter-driver/README.md

 - writing test in other languages than Dart
 - running integration test for Flutter app with embedded webview or native view, or existing native app with embedded Flutter view
 - running test on multiple devices simultanously
-- running integration test on device farms, such as Sourcelab, AWS, Firebase
+- running integration test on device farms, such as Saucelabs, AWS, Firebase

 Under the hood, Appium Flutter Driver use the [Dart VM Service Protocol](https://github.com/dart-lang/sdk/blob/master/runtime/vm/service/service.md) with extension `ext.flutter.driver`, similar to Flutter Driver, to control the Flutter app-under-test (AUT).